-- Individuals with sickle cell disease are at significantly increased risk for stroke and silent infarction, beginning at a very young age.
-Recent advances allow physicians to identify individuals at high risk for stroke and begin a primary stroke prevention program. - ➤ Identification of silent cerebral infarction is important because treatment with prophylactic red cell transfusions to maintain hemoglobin S levels at <30% of total hemoglobin may reduce recurrent stroke and extent of neurologic damage.
+- TCD is used to screen for overt and silent infarctions and monitor response to transfusion therapy - Individuals with sickle cell disease are at significantly increased risk for stroke and silent infarction, beginning at a very young age.
+Recent advances allow physicians to identify individuals at high risk for stroke and begin a primary stroke prevention program.

+• Identification of silent cerebral infarction is important because treatment with prophylactic red cell transfusions to maintain hemoglobin S levels at <30% of total hemoglobin may reduce recurrent stroke and extent of neurologic damage.